-To start using Elementary to monitor you tests, executions and data, you need to add our dbt package to your dbt project.
+To start using Elementary, you need to add our dbt package to your dbt project.

 Add the following to your packages.yml file (if missing, create it where dbt_project.yml is):